sintharic/cmutils/README.md

 Utilities for analyzing, plotting, animating and manipulating data from and for `contMech` simulations.

 `contMech` is a continuum mechanical contact simulation program developed in the group of Prof. Dr. Martin Müser at Saarland University, Germany.
+As of 2024, the official `contMech` repository is *not* public.
+However, the undocumented source code of a legacy version has been published [here](https://doi.org/10.5281/zenodo.12726265) in the context of a [PRL](https://doi.org/10.1103/PhysRevLett.131.156201).
-As of 2022, the `contMech` repository is *not* public.
-Only this `cmutils` repository was made public to grant access to any `contMech` users who do not have a GitHub account.
+The `cmutils` repository was made public to grant access to any `contMech` users who do not have a GitHub account.

 Documentation can be found at https://sintharic.github.io/cmutils/, which is work in progress.